A Necessary and Sufficient Condition for Local Synchronization in Nonlinear Oscillator Networks: CONDITIONS FOR SYNCHRONIZATION

-This section investigates the condition for synchronization of identical oscillators coupled identically and linearly.
-Synchronization of two or more identical oscillators is defined as the situation when the difference between their corresponding states is asymptotically zero. \begin{thm} A network of identical oscillators (\ref{eq:(1)}) coupled identically and linearly in full-state fashion synchronizes if and only if $K>0$. \end{thm} \begin{proof} The proof relies on the Lyapunov-Floquet transformation $P(t) \in \mathbb{R}^{m \times m}$ \cite{sinha1996liapunov} and the fact that for identical linear full-state coupling, $DH=I.$ Applying the transformation $P(t)$ at each eigenmode $\lambda_{i}$ (refer (\ref{gamma_eq})) results in
+This section investigates the conditions for synchronization of identical oscillators coupled identically and linearly.
+Synchronization of two or more identical oscillators is defined as the situation when the difference between their corresponding states is asymptotically zero.

+\begin{thm} A network of identical oscillators (\ref{eq:(1)}) coupled identically and linearly in full-state fashion synchronizes if and only if $K>0$. \end{thm} \begin{myproof} The proof relies on the Lyapunov-Floquet transformation $P(t) \in \mathbb{R}^{m \times m}$ \cite{sinha1996liapunov} and the fact that for identical linear full-state coupling, $DH=I.$ Applying the transformation $P(t)$ at each eigenmode $\lambda_{i}$ (refer (\ref{gamma_eq})) results in

 where $R$ is defined in subsection \ref{A}.
 For $K=0$, system dynamics (\ref{gamma_eq}) become uncoupled, and the matrix $R \in \mathbb{R}^{m \times m}$ has one eigenvalue at $0$ and other $(m-1)$ eigenvalues with strictly negative real parts.
 For coupled dynamics in (\ref{lya-flo}), the eigenvalues are the roots of the polynomial,